 - Fixed income strategies

 Individuals who hold a master's degree in finance can become financial analysts.
-These professionals earned median salaries of $76,950 as of 2012, according to the U.S. Bureau of Labor Statistics (BLS).
-The number of jobs for financial analysts was projected to increase 23% between 2010 and 2020, reports the BLS, which is faster than average.
-During this time, applicants with master's degrees and relevant professional certifications should have the best prospects of employment.
+These professionals earned a median annual salary of $85,660 as of 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+The number of jobs for financial analysts was projected to increase 6% between 2018 and 2028.
+During this time, applicants with graduate degrees and relevant professional certifications should have the best prospects for employment.